antarctica/bas-api-guidelines/api-guidelines.md

 > Ideally all stakeholders should be involved in the development of an API, including data providers, API creators, relevant project mangers, significant end users and representative users.

 > For simple APIs, this may not be many people and simple to organise.
 Others may require more extensive research and engagement with users, including resolving conflicts through negotiation.

+> Testing is important to ensure APIs we create meet these needs, and logging and monitoring should be used to track this over time.
+Feedback and retrospectives should be used to ensure that we don't repeat mistakes in the future, and support and emphasise things that worked well.

 > This is the first of the GDS Design Principles, the *Sources & Further Reading* section has more resources on this guideline.